Taylor 110e Review – The Smart Way to Get That Taylor Tone (2017)GuitarSpotting

 If you’re going to compromise, doing so for the wood used on the back and sides of the guitar is the best way to do it.

-In this case, the layered sapele is a reasonable compromise, as it helps keep costs down and is denser than mahogany, helping to provide a crisper, brighter sound.
-The layered wood system also gives the guitar extra resilience against excess humidity.
-Plus, there is more work involved in taking care of an all solid wood guitar in the long term.
+In this case, the layered back and sides are a reasonable compromise, helping keep costs down and also giving the guitar extra resilience against excess humidity.
+Plus, there is more work involved in taking care of an all solid wood guitar in the long run.